-Ta-da!
-You’re in the Tor Browser, and you should be able to access whatever blocked site you were trying to reach.
+Now you’re in the Tor Browser, and you should be able to access whatever blocked website you were trying to reach.

 All the above methods can help you get to the sites you want, but some work better than others depending on if you’re at school, work, or abroad.
 Let's go into more detail on what works best in different situations.

 You probably can’t install a VPN on a school computer, making it a bit trickier to unblock websites at school.
 Nor should you install the Tor browser on a school computer.
-Schools frown upon Tor's use, because it can be used to access the dark web.
+Schools often discourage (or even ban) Tor's use, because it can be used to access the dark web.

 If you're using your own PC for work or have administrative rights on your work computer, a VPN is your best answer to unblock websites at work.
 But if you don't have the authority to install software on your PC, or you're hot-desking, a VPN may not work.

 Many companies use their own proxy servers as content filters to prevent employees from accessing certain websites and apps.
 You can try to circumvent your company’s proxy with a public web proxy — if your company hasn’t blocked these as well.
-If you can connect to a public web proxy, it should allow you to access the websites you want, despite your company’s best efforts to the contrary.
+If you can connect to a public web proxy, it should allow you to access the websites you want.

 Your company almost certainly would prefer that employees refrain from installing Tor Browser on company equipment, so avoid using it.

-If there’s a website you really want to access and you can’t get around company restrictions, you could open the site on your personal phone (using your mobile data, not the company’s network).
+If there’s a website you really want to access and you can’t get around company restrictions, you may need to use your own device.

-If you are traveling or you want to access a website that blocks access by geolocation, the best way to unblock the website likely is a VPN.
-VPNs are both fast and effective.
+If you’re traveling or you want to access a website that blocks access by geolocation, the best way to unblock the website is likely with a VPN.
 If you're dealing with particularly aggressive restrictions, try using Tor.

-Some countries, such as China and its Great Firewall of China, make it especially difficult to access the open internet.
+Some countries, such as China with its Great Firewall, make it especially difficult to access the open internet.
 While some VPNs work, they often have trouble.
 In addition, some VPNs are completely blocked, and Tor won't work at all in China.

 Most of the options listed above should work equally well on a mobile device.
-However, in this case, VPNs really are the easiest option.
+But with phones, VPNs are the best and easiest option.

-Fiddling around with slow web proxies on a 3G network can be a nightmare.
+Fiddling with slow web proxies on jumpy networks can be a nightmare.
 Public proxies don't lend themselves to unblocking websites over the phone.
 That's because every time you move your phone, it has to reconnect with the proxy.
 In addition, a poor connection can make the already slow public proxies unbearably slow.

 Both schools and businesses block some websites for productivity reasons.
 For example, many schools ban porn, gaming, and gambling sites.
 And your employer wants you concentrating on work, not sharing cat videos on Facebook.

-Another reason schools and business block websites is that they don't want their bandwidth used for high-demand services.
-That's why most block you from watching videos or sporting events.
-Whether it's a YouTube video or a football match, both consume bandwidth the provider would rather use for official purposes.
+Another reason schools and businesses block websites is that they don't want their bandwidth used for sites and services that consume a lot of data.
+That's why most block you from watching videos or streaming sporting events.
+Whether it's a YouTube video or a live football match, both consume lots of bandwidth, which the provider would rather use for official purposes.

 Entertainment services like Netflix have different content available from one country to the next.
-This usually is because of content licensing agreements.
+This kind of geo-blocking is usually done because of content licensing agreements.
 For example, you can watch Star Trek Discovery on Netflix in Europe, but not in the United States.
 That's because CBS All Access has the rights to stream in the US, while Netflix has the show’s international rights.

-Streaming, sharing or viewing illegal content — for example, torrenting copyrighted materials — is still illegal.
+Streaming, sharing, or viewing illegal content — for example, torrenting copyrighted materials — is almost always illegal.

-Most VPNs promise to not log your use of their service, but VPN providers have shared user information with law-enforcement agencies at times.
+Most VPNs promise not to log your use of their service, but some VPN providers have shared user information with law-enforcement agencies.

-The freedom and security that comes with using a VPN to unblock sites far outweigh many of the possible problems.
-The other methods to unblock sites may work in a pinch, but nothing can beat the ease of use of a VPN.
-Whether you simply want to unblock a website, access your home content service while traveling abroad, or protect your online privacy, a VPN usually is your best choice.
+The freedom and security that come with using a VPN to unblock sites far outweigh the hassle of downloading the software.
+While some of the other methods to unblock sites may be quicker, nothing can beat the security of a VPN.
+Whether you simply want to unblock a website, access content while traveling abroad, or protect your online privacy, a VPN is your best choice.